jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > resembles the normal distribution.<br> ⬜ The number of degrees of
 > freedom affects the distribution’s variance.<br> ✅ The t-distribution
 > is skewed.<br>

+Terrific!
+The t-distribution is not skewed, just like the normal distribution, but it does have thicker tails and higher variance than the normal distribution.

 # 4. Correlation and Experimental Design